 [This is part of a series on the KISS Canvas]

 - Key Stakeholders – Who do you serve?
-Each stakeholder gets their own row to keep their information clear.
+Each stakeholder gets their own column to keep their information clear.

 - Type – Stakeholders tend to fall into predictable categories: the one who pays you, the one who uses the product, the one who connects you to the customer, etc. It is important to know each type’s needs.

 - Persona – Describe the archetype that represents the key traits of this the stakeholder.

 - Pains – What problems do they have?

 - Value Proposition – What do you offer?

 - Benefits – What promises are you making to your customers?

 - Competitors – Who else is solving the problem?

 - Advantages – How are you superior at solving the problem?